About the Test

 - Red cell distribution width (RDW)

-During an analysis of CBC, MCV may be compared to other red blood cell indices in order to diagnose different types of anemia, a condition in which blood does not carry enough oxygen to the body.
+During an analysis of CBC, MCV may be compared to other RBC indices to diagnose different types of anemia, a condition in which blood does not carry enough oxygen to the body.

 For more information about the purposes of a CBC, see our guide to the Complete Blood Count.